 Different Types of Cost Accounting

-For example, in a company that manufactures cars and their parts, the material and labour cost changes according to the production of vehicles and different components.
+For example, in a company that manufactures cars and other automobile parts, the materials and labor costs will change according to the production of different vehicles and different components.

 Different Techniques of Cost Accounting